gimportexportdevs/gexporter/README.md

 # gexporter
 Android App to export GPX and FIT to garmin devices

+# HOWTO
+* compile and install the app on your device
+* go to settings of the app and give sdcard permission for file reading
+* start the app
+* point your browser on your mobile device to http://127.0.0.1:22222/dir.json to check what is exported
+* start the connect IQ app on your garmin device

 ## TODO
 * display what is exported
 * make the server a background service